ETH-NEXUS/civicutils/README.md

 CIViCutils provides function `match_in_civic()` to perform automated matching of the input genes and molecular alterations with variant-level evidence records retrieved from CIViC.
 Three different types of input data can be provided to the function: `SNV`, `CNV` and `EXPR` (see above for more information about the different data types and required formats of the input file in each case).

 In order to link input and CIViC variants, the package attempts to standardize the names of the corresponding CIViC records by using a common nomenclature.
-To this end, the following are used: provided input HGVS expressions (only for data type `SNV`), HGVS expressions available in CIViC (if any exist, and only for data type `SNV`), and most importantly, a set of rules indicating how variants are normally named in the database records so that they can be appropiately translated into the format expected for the input alterations (e.g. input variant `p.Val600Glu` would correspond to CIViC record name `V600E`); for input data types `CNV` and `EXPR`, the matching to CIViC records is exclusively based on the most common variant names that exist in CIViC for each type of molecular aberration (e.g. "OVEREXPRESSION", "AMPLIFICATION", etc.).
+To this end, the following are used: provided input HGVS expressions (only for data type `SNV`), HGVS expressions available in CIViC (if any exist, and only for data type `SNV`), and most importantly, a set of rules indicating how variants are normally named in the database records so that they can be appropiately translated into the format expected for the input alterations (e.g. input variant `p.Val600Glu` would correspond to CIViC record name `V600E`); for input data types `CNV` and `EXPR`, the matching to CIViC records is exclusively based on the most common variant names that exist in CIViC for each type of molecular aberration (e.g. `OVEREXPRESSION`, `AMPLIFICATION`, etc.).

 CIViCutils uses a tier-based rating system to assess the quality of the resulting variant matches.
 The available tier categories are as follows (listed in descending hierarchical order):
 * `tier_1`: perfect match between input and CIViC variant(s), e.g. `p.Val600Glu` matched to `V600E`.